 One of our white team members shared her observation that under pressure, her thinking shifts away from the emotional, empathic thinking of the C quadrant, and towards the action-oriented practical thinking of the B quadrant.
 The discussion helped her realize that although the situation does warrant action, by shifting away from the discomfort of the emotional side of the issue, she was doing a disservice to her ability to take meaningful action in allyship to her black colleagues and community members, especially those who still needed time to process the emotional ramifications of the past few weeks.

 Insights like these can not only help an individual better understand their own responses to racial injustices but also help others in the organization make sense of reactions they may not otherwise understand, reinforcing a sense of unity and mitigating the perception that some care more than others.
 This helps lay the groundwork for the culture of trust that is required to be able to enable important but uncomfortable conversations on an ongoing basis.

 Resources for better conversations in your organization

-If you are a practitioner, please join for the discussion and share what has — and hasn’t — worked for your organization.
+If you are a practitioner, please lend your voice to this discussion and share what has — and hasn’t — worked for your organization by contacting your CSM.
 If you aren't a practitioner, consider registering for a Certification course to learn how to decode and harness cognitive diversity for better conversations about diversity & inclusion, as well as countless other talent optimization use cases!